INS No 160c(i); Paprika oleoresin

 Paprika is used to color meat products, confectionery, vegetable oils, snacks, surimi, seasonings, soups, sauces, salad dressings, marinades, processed cheese, bakery products, fruit preparations, convenient foods and canned goods.

-Paprika extract (INS No. 160c(ii)) is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission.
+Paprika extract (INS No 160c(ii)) is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission.
 There are currently 3 food categories for which MPLs for paprika extract have been adopted in the General Standard of Food Additives.
-Many other applications of Paprika extract as a color additive in foods and beverages have been proposed and are pending authorization, following completion of the review and comments process.
+Many other applications of paprika extract as a color additive in foods and beverages have been proposed and are pending adoption, following completion of the review and comments process.

 JECFA (2014).
 Evaluation of certain food additives: seventy-ninth report of the Joint FAO/WHO Expert Committee on Food Additives.
 WHO technical report series; no. 990.
 Available online

 EFSA ANS Panel (EFSA Panel on Food Additives and Nutrient Sources added to Food), 2015.
 Scientific Opinion on the re-evaluation of paprika extract (E 160c) as a food additive.
 EFSA Journal 2015;13(12):4320, 51 pp. Available online